ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Directory containing external model files for generating ICs.
 If ``USE_USER_STAGED_EXTRN_FILES`` is set to true, the workflow looks within this directory for a subdirectory named "YYYYMMDDHH", which contains the external model files specified by the array ``EXTRN_MDL_FILES_ICS``.
 This "YYYYMMDDHH" subdirectory corresponds to the start date and cycle hour of the forecast (see :ref:`above <METParamNote>`).
 These files will be used to generate the :term:`ICs` on the native FV3-LAM grid.
 This variable is not used if ``USE_USER_STAGED_EXTRN_FILES`` is set to false.

 ``EXTRN_MDL_SYSBASEDIR_ICS``: (Default: '')
-   Base directory on the local machine containing external model files for generating :term:`ICs` on the native grid.
-The way the full path containing these files is constructed depends on the user-specified external model for ICs (defined in ``EXTRN_MDL_NAME_ICS`` below).
+   A known location of a real data stream on a given platform.
+This is typically a real-time data stream as on Hera, Jet, or WCOSS.
+External model files for generating :term:`ICs` on the native grid should be accessible via this data stream.
+The way the full path containing these files is constructed depends on the user-specified external model for ICs (defined above in :numref:`Section %s <basic-get-extrn-ics>` ``EXTRN_MDL_NAME_ICS``).

    .. note::
       This variable must be defined as a null string in ``config_defaults.yaml`` so that if it is specified by the user in the experiment configuration file (``config.yaml``), it remains set to those values, and if not, it gets set to machine-dependent values.